Joey Lauren Adams (b. 1968)

 Ronnie Dunn (b.
 1953)

 - El Dorado native who is a member of the award winning country music duo Brooks and Dunn.
 Their recording hits include: "Maria," "Boot Scootin' Boogie" and "Hard Working Man."
 Brooks and Dunn received the 1996 CMA Entertainers of the Year Award.
+Dunn began a solo career after the duo split in 2011.
 Member of the Arkansas Entertainers Hall of Fame.

 Jerry Van Dyke (b.
 1931)